Dr Tan Cheng Bock to lead a PSP team in West Coast GRC

 Dr Tan served as Member of Parliament for Ayer Rajah SMC for 26 years from 1980 to 2006 when he was with the People’s Action Party.
 In 2006, Ayer Rajah SMC was absorbed into West Coast GRC.

-Meanwhile, Reform Party Chairman Andy Zhu has also announced plans to contest there and “pick up where we left off” from the last elections.
+Meanwhile, Reform Party Chairman Andy Zhu has also announced plans to contest there and “pick up where we left off” from the last elections, an ST Online article reported.

 The PSP plans to contest in the following GRCs: Jurong, Tanjong Pagar, Choa Chu Kang, West Coast, Jalan Besar, Bishan-Toa Payoh, Nee Soon and Sembawang.